-Family Matters Mediation’s full company name is Family Matters Mediate Ltd. You can find more information about us at our website www.familymattersmediate.co.uk.
+Family Matters Mediation’s full company name is Family Matters Mediate Limited.
+You can find more information about us at our website www.familymattersmediate.co.uk.
 We are registered with the Information Commissioner’s Office, Registration number ZA237481.
-We are certified for data protection under the IASME & Cyber Essentials Combined Scheme.
+We are certified for data protection under the IASME Cyber Essentials Scheme.

 We are committed to protecting and respecting the privacy of anyone’s data we handle.
 We will only use your data in a manner that is appropriate considering the basis on which that data was collected.
 We do not use automated processing or profiling.
 All our employees are responsible for maintaining client confidentiality.